AP Source: Broncos hiring Packers OC Hackett as head coach - KRDO

 Quinn has received the most interest from teams looking for new head coaches after helping Dallas turn around its defense in 2021 and was seen as an early favorite in Denver because of his previous ties to Paton.
 O’Connell is seen as the next in a growing list of hires from the Sean McVay coaching tree.

 In turning to Hackett, the Broncos have turned away from their focus on defensive-minded head coaches.
-Fangio replaced Vance Joseph, who has roots as a secondary coach, in 2019, after Joseph went 11-21 in two years.
+Fangio replaced Vance Joseph, who has roots as a secondary coach, in 2019.

-Fangio finished 19-30 in three seasons in Denver, his unremarkable tenure dotted with poor quarterback play, uncreative offenses that struggled to score 20 points a game under Pat Shurmur and sloppy special teams play under Tom McMahon, all of which negated a stout defense that was Fangio’s calling card.
+Fangio finished 19-30 in three seasons in Denver, his unremarkable tenure dotted with poor quarterback play, uncreative offenses under Pat Shurmur and sloppy special teams play under Tom McMahon, all of which negated a stout defense that was Fangio’s calling card.

 The Broncos have had 10 starting quarterbacks and no playoff appearances since Peyton Manning’s retirement six years ago, and they are in the market for an upgrade at QB from oft-injured Teddy Bridgewater (7-7), who’s set to become a free agent in March, and Drew Lock (0-3) this offseason.